za3k/za3k.com/archive/invincible.md

     - You, the Villain, are always the final Obstacle.
 Give yourself a card too.
 Your Level is 8.
 2. For each Obstacle, roll its stats using the table below.
 For each column, roll a d6 and add the Level you wrote down.
 If the "Goblin Horde" was Level 1, you would roll a d6 and add 1 for each column.
 If you get "impossible" three times, reroll the obstacle.
 3. Write down the results on the back of the index card, beneath the Level. **For example, one card might say "Goblin Horde" on the front.
 On the back, you might have written: "Level 1, Physical 2, Mental 3, Spirit 1, Loot 1, HP -1".**
-3. Get ready to describe the first obstacle in your dungeon aloud, as explained below.
+3. Get ready to describe the first obstacle in your lair aloud, as explained below.
 4. Stack your index cards neatly, so only the front of the first Obstacle is visible to Heroes.

 | d6 + Level | Physical Difficulty | Mental Difficulty | Spirit Difficulty | Loot                     | Failure